DutchCodeGeeks/NodeMultiSweeper/README.md

 NodeMultiSweeper
 ================

-A MultiSweeper client geschreven in Node-Webkit.
+A MultiSweeper client written in Node-Webkit.